MiaLearnsToCode/dream-board/readme.md

 ---

-In this page there is also a search box which allows the user to filter through the array of cards and find the jobs that match their search.
+In this page there is a search box which allows the user to filter through the array of cards and find the jobs that match their search.
 This is done using the filterJob function which returns a filtered array of jobs:

 ```js
 filterJobs() {